 550 ($500 Early Bird) includes 2 day training, manual, Positive Discipline book, certification as PD parent educator and 1 year membership with the Positive Discipline Association.

 Arrangements can be made for group rates if you have a group of 10 or more people wanting to be trained.

-Please see my Upcoming Class & Events page for the next training opportunity or contact me.
+Please see my Classes and Events page for the next training opportunity or contact me.